ASMohamedFaheemAnver/FullStackAuthenticationStrategies/README.md

 ## FullStackAuthenticationStrategies

-This repository will hold all kind of full stack authendication templates!
+This repository will hold all kind of full stack authentication templates!